creativetimofficial/ct-material-kit-pro-react/README.md

 - [TypedJS](https://github.com/mattboldt/typed.js/) - A JavaScript Typing Animation Library.
 - [ChromaJS](https://gka.github.io/chroma.js/) - A small-ish zero-dependency JavaScript library for all kinds of color conversions and color scales.
 - [UUID](https://github.com/uuidjs/uuid) - JavaScript library for generating random id numbers.
+- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Material Kit 2 PRO React.
+You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!